2016 Healthcare Leadership Conference

 Charleston Area Convention Center, North Charleston

-The people that comprise healthcare delivery make it what it is.
-The people provide the medical care, patient education, counseling, facility and equipment operation, leadership, and everything else to make a healthcare system.
-Without the people there would be no healthcare system.
-It is trite to say that the most valuable resource in healthcare is its people.
-If people are the most important resource, then we need to devote a proportional amount of attention to maintaining and developing healthcare people.
-Facilities and technology attract a lot of attention, but they are only tools for the healthcare professional.
+The people who comprise healthcare delivery make it what it is.
+Medical care, patient education, counseling, facility and equipment operation all rely on people to create a successful healthcare system.
+And of course, patients rely on all of us even more.
+Although perhaps cliché, the fact remains that the most valuable resource in healthcare is its people.
+Given this reality, we must devote a proportional amount of attention to maintaining and developing skills in the people who are the healthcare system.
+Facilities and technology attract a lot of attention, but these are merely tools for the healthcare professional.
+Shiny technology will not yield a good patient outcome without a high functioning team of people in the organization.

-This year the Annual Leadership Conference theme will be about the people who make up the healthcare industry.
-Panels will focus on composition and development of people resources.
+This year, the Annual Leadership Conference theme will be about the healthcare industry's number one resource: its people.
+Panels will focus on composition and development of our healthcare workforce.

 General Admission - $375